Qiskit/documentation/docs/api/qiskit/0.36/qiskit.circuit.library.MCMT.md

 **Returns**

-a list-like object containing the [`CircuitInstruction`](qiskit.circuit.CircuitInstruction "qiskit.circuit.CircuitInstruction")s for each instruction.
+a list-like object containing the tuples for the circuit’s data.

+Each tuple is in the format `(instruction, qargs, cargs)`, where instruction is an Instruction (or subclass) object, qargs is a list of Qubit objects, and cargs is a list of Clbit objects.

 **Return type**